mike-moore/wheel_bot/README.md

-# wheel_bot
+# wb-comm
-Firmware and utility software for wheel bot.
+Communication system for the wheel bot.